 At the present time there is an established system for mandatory energy audits depending on the final energy consumption in the SR. According to Directive 2012/27/EU energy audits are only mandatory for large enterprises, and these have to be updated each four years.
-An amendment of act on energy efficiency, which will take into account requirements of the directive, will cancel the requirement of energy audits for SMEs.
+An amendment of act on energy efficiency, which took into account requirements of the directive, has been canceled the requirement of energy audits for SMEs.
 However, in accordance with this directive it will be necessary to establish a support program for energy audits at SMEs.
-The proceedings of power output energy audits under the conditions in the SR are regulated by Decree No. 429/2009 Coll.
+The proceedings of power output energy audits under the conditions in the SR are regulated by Decree138.